Jayshah25/Stock-Analysis-Crew/README.md

 ![Initial Setup](images/initial_setup.png)

 It is an easy to use web app where the User Inputs dropdown should be used to provide all the user inputs required for analysis.
 Once the input is given, press the  `Analyze` button and the results will be displayed in the workspace area.
 The output shall have two dropdowns - Verbose and Final Result.
 The Verbose dropdown displays the entire verbose and actions that the system took to reach the final answer.
 The Final Result shows the final answer.
+You can use the reset button to begin a new analysis.
 Let's understand the user input dropdown a little more!

 ![User Inputs](images/user_input_section.png)